 2. Nickel Cadmium (NiCd)

-Choosing the right forklift battery to increase fuel efficiency is dependent on several interlocking factors.
+Choosing the right forklift battery to increase fuel efficiency and keep material handling costs down is dependent on several interlocking factors.
 Read on to discover which is best suited to your operation and business objectives.

 Lead-acid batteries: the economical option

 Lead-acid batteries are by far the most economic and recyclable power source.
 It is believed that these will continue to be the batteries of choice for counterbalance and reach trucks for years to come.

 One area with stark comparisons is battery life over time.
 If a lead-acid battery has been maintained and charged correctly, you can expect an average lifespan of 1,500 cycles.
 A NiCd (Nickel Cadmium) battery under the same circumstances will last for approximately 8,000 cycles.
 A lithium-ion battery greatly surpasses this, delivering over 10,000 cycles during its lifespan.
 Despite being the most economical, lead-acid batteries’ comparatively low battery life is certainly worth bearing in mind if considering the switch.